Selling a probate property

 Find out more about auction reserve prices and why they’re so important!

 When selling a property at auction it’s quite common for sellers to receive offers before auction day.
 Although it can be tempting to secure a sale by accepting an offer, if there’s a good level of interest in the property then why not let bidders fight it out against other buyers on auction day!

-Need help choosing a property auctioneer?
-Please feel free to call us on 020 7183 2623 or send us an enquiry online.
+Need help choosing a local property auctioneer?
+Call 020 7183 2623 or send us an enquiry online.

 🔍 Also see